ordina-jworks/ordina-jworks.github.io/_posts/2019-10-15-Monitoring-serverless-apps-on-AWS.md

 # Conclusion

 We improved the observability of our system by implementing structured logs and using appropriate testing and tooling.
-By doing this it becomes way easier to monitor your system and create visibility on it's behavior.
+By doing this, it becomes way easier to monitor your system and create visibility on its behavior.

 Remember that:
 * you need structured logging to get the maximum out of your logs.